Frequently Asked Questions:

 How do I navigate the school?

 The main entrance of FHS (by the flagpoles) is Door 1.
 After athletics practices students usually leave through Door 21 on the right side of the building near the football stadium.
-Academy Students usually use Door 10 at the back of the building.
+Academy Students from other schools use Door 10 at the back of the building.
+FHS students who attend other academies still enter/exit from door 1 to pick up their bus.
 The main office is immediately inside Door 1 on the right.
 If you head straight toward the back of the building, the Auditorium will be on your right.
 If you continue toward the back, you will run into the cafeteria.
 Most of the athletic and music classes are on the right side of the building, the academic classrooms on the left and the academy in the back.
 All the halls have "street names" to help your kids find their way to their classrooms.

 How can I find college scholarship opportunities for my senior?